Christoph Flügge

 Christoph Flügge (born 14 July 1947) is a German jurist and judge.
 From June 2001 to February 2007, he was Secretary of State in the Department of Justice of the State of Berlin.
 On 18 September 2008, he was appointed permanent judge at the International Criminal Tribunal for the former Yugoslavia (ICTY).
 As a result of controversial comments made in 2009, some genocide scholars and victims' groups have accused him of genocide denial in relation to the Bosnian Genocide and more specifically the Srebrenica genocide.
 He served as a judge in the war crimes trial against Radovan Karadžić, but was removed from the case.
-In 2011, he was appointed presiding judge in the trial of Ratko Mladić, but there have been calls for his resignation from several Bosnian victims' groups.
+In 2011, he was appointed as a judge in the trial of Ratko Mladić, but there have been calls for his resignation from several Bosnian victims' groups.

 Career

 Flügge studied law from 1967 to 1973 at the Free University of Berlin and the University of Bonn.
 He graduated with the first state exam in 1973 and the second in 1976.
 He worked as an assistant for an SPD Member of Parliament during his studies from 1969 to 1971, and was employed at a West Berlin law firm in 1973.

 In 1976 he became secretary to Senator Kurt Neubauer (SPD).
 In 1977 he became a public prosecutor, and from 1978, he worked in the Berlin Department of Justice.
 He was appointed as criminal judge at the Berlin Amtsgericht in 1983.
 In 1989, he returned to the Berlin Department of Justice.
 In 2001, he was appointed Secretary of State by Senator Wolfgang Wieland.
 He was dismissed as Secretary by Senator Gisela von der Aue in February 2007.

-At the proposal of the Federal Ministry of Justice of Germany, he was appointed as permanent judge at the ICTY by UN Secretary General Ban Ki-Moon in 2008.
+At the proposal of the Federal Ministry of Justice of Germany, he was appointed as permanent judge at the ICTY by UN Secretary-General Ban Ki-moon in 2008.

 He was a member of the trial chamber in the case against Serbia's former interior minister Vlastimir Đorđević and of the trial chamber in the case against Radovan Karadžić; however, he was removed from the latter case after controversial comments.
 It is not clear why he was removed from the case.
 On 27 May 2011, he was appointed as one of the three judges of the trial chamber in the case against Ratko Mladić.

 In January 2019, Flügge resigned from his position at the ICTY, citing threats from both the Turkish and the US government, which were showing that they wouldn't accept the authority of an international court.

 He is a member of the Social Democratic Party of Germany.